The best burger and fries in every state

 New Mexico: Buckhorn Tavern, San Antonio

-If there's one style of burger people should order when in New Mexico, it's a green chile cheeseburger.
-Buckhorn Tavern serves one of the best: The Mule.
-Customers describe it as big, juicy and cheesy with a generous amount of green chile and loads of flavour.
+If there's one style of burger you should order when in New Mexico, it's a green chile cheeseburger.
+Buckhorn Tavern serves one of the best.
+Customers describe the Buckhorn Burger as big, juicy, and cheesy, with a generous amount of green chile and loads of flavor.
 Those craving more heat can add chile and cheese to a portion of hand-cut French fries too.

 New York: Corner Bistro, New York City

-A mainstay of the classic New York burger with fries, Corner Bistro has been serving perfectly flipped patties and crispy fries at the same West Village location for the best part of a century.
-The famously short menu includes a handful of burgers, a chicken sandwich, a grilled cheese, a BLT and a bowl of chilli.
-The Bistro Burger, served with American cheese, crispy bacon and pickles, is a customer favourite.
+A mainstay of the classic New York burger with fries, Corner Bistro has been serving perfectly flipped patties and crispy fries at the same West Village location since 1961.
+The famously short menu includes a handful of burgers, a chicken sandwich, a grilled cheese, a BLT, and a bowl of chili.
+The Bistro Burger, served with American cheese, crispy bacon, and pickles, is a customer favorite.

 North Carolina: Al's Burger Shack, Chapel Hill